Sequential Kernel Embedding for Mediated and Time-Varying Dose Response Curves: Simulations and application

 First, we consider employment to be a possible mechanism through which class hours affect arrests, under the identifying assumptions of \cite{flores2012estimating,huber2018direct}.
 The covariates $X\in\mathbb{R}^{40}$ are measured at baseline; the treatment $D\in\mathbb{R}$ is total hours spent in academic or vocational classes in the first year after randomization; the mediator $M\in\mathbb{R}$ is the proportion of weeks employed in the second year after randomization; and the outcome $Y\in\mathbb{R}$ is the number of times an individual is arrested by police in the fourth year after randomization.
 We use the same covariates $X\in\mathbb{R}^{40}$ and sample as \cite{colangelo2020double}, with $n=2,913$ observations.
 In Figure~\ref{fig:JC2}, $\theta_0^{TE}(d,d')$, $\theta_0^{DE}(d,d')$, and $\theta_0^{IE}(d,d')$ are the total, direct, and indirect responses, respectively, of $d'$ class hours relative to $d$ class hours on arrests.
 In particular, $\theta_0^{IE}(d,d')$ estimates the extent to which the response is mediated by the mechanism of employment.

 At best, the total response of receiving 1,600 class hours (40 weeks) versus 480 class hours (12 weeks) may be a reduction of about 0.1 arrests.
 The direct response estimate, of class hours on arrests, mirrors the total response estimate.
 Our indirect response estimate of class hours on arrests, as mediated through employment, is essentially zero.
 Our results extend the findings of \cite{huber2018direct}, allowing both $(d,d')$ to vary.
 It appears that the effect of class hours on arrests is direct; there may be benefits of the training program that are not explained by employment alone.
 These benefits, however, may require many class hours.
-Supplement~\ref{sec:application_details} provides implementation details and verifies that our results are robust to the sample choice.

 Next, we evaluate the time-varying response of job training on employment.
 Here, $X_1\in\mathbb{R}^{65}$ are covariates at baseline; $D_1\in\mathbb{R}$ is the total class hours in the first year; $X_2\in\mathbb{R}^{30}$ are covariates observed at the end of the first year; $D_2\in \mathbb{R}$ is the total class hours in the second year; and $Y\in\mathbb{R}$ is the proportion of weeks employed in the fourth year.
 The covariates and the sample of $n=3,141$ observations we use are similar to \cite{colangelo2020double}.
 The time-varying response $\theta^{GF}_0(d_1,d_2)$ is the counterfactual mean employment given $d_1$ class hours in year one and $d_2$ class hours in year two; $\theta^{GF,\nabla}_0(d_1,d_2)$ is the increment of counterfactual mean employment given $d_1$ class hours in year one and incrementally more than $d_2$ class hours in year two.
 Figure~\ref{fig:JC3} visualizes the time-varying response estimate and its derivative with respect to the second dose.